 It's a national disgrace.

-It is a high-tech lynching for uppity blacks who, in any way, deign to think for themselves.
+It is a high-tech lynching for uppity blacks who in any way deign to think for themselves.

 I mean, that became a national disgrace.

-But I can tell you the second the president announces his Decision.
+But I can tell you the second the president announces his decision, it doesn't matter who it is.

 That's why elections matter.